rtlrecguy-del/leradioapp/README.md

 Not sure if this works well with sdcards as storage.
 Audio is a lot less write intensive than video but I haven't tested it

 Any comments or sugestions please send me a message.
+This is an expiremental program in development.